wavexx/python-bond/README.rst

 ``args``:

   Default arguments used to execute the interactive interpreter.
-These arguments are normally required to setup the interpreter correctly, and should not be changed.
+These arguments are required to setup the interpreter correctly, and shouldn't normally be changed.

 ``xargs``: